coinbase/nft-dapp-starter-kit/smart-contracts/README.md

 # Smart Contracts | NFT Minting Toolkit

-We've worked with our internal security team to ensure our contract is sound.
+This contract has been received and approved by the Coinbase Blockchain Security team.
 However, Coinbase is not liable for any outcomes as a result of using this starter kit.
 Please DYOR before launching your project using this NFT contract.

 ## Sample Contract